Richard Davenport-Hines: Career

 He was a trustee of the London Library between 1996 and 2005, and was on the committee of the Royal Literary Fund from 2008 to 2018.
-He is a member of the Athenaeum Club, London, Brooks's Club and a Fellow of the Royal Society of Literature since 2003 and the Royal Historical Society since 1984.
-He was chairman of the judges of the Biographers’ Club Prize in 2008, and of the judges of the PEN Hessell-Tiltman Prize for History in 2010.
+He has been a Fellow of the Royal Society of Literature since 2003 and the Royal Historical Society since 1984.
+He was chairman of the judges of the Biographers' Club Prize in 2008, and of the judges of the PEN Hessell-Tiltman Prize for History in 2010.
+He has been a judge of the Elizabeth Longford Prize for Historical Biography since 2016.

+He resigned from the Athenaeum club in 2023 in protest at the use of inclusivity and diversity criteria in its membership drive.
+He remains a member of Brooks's Club and the Beefsteak Club.

 He is a judge of the Cosmo Davenport-Hines Prize for Poetry awarded annually since 2009 to members of King's College London – named in commemoration of his son who died on 9 June 2008, aged 21.
 He also inaugurated the Cosmo Davenport-Hines Memorial Lecture given from 2010 to 2015 under the joint auspices of King's College London and the Royal Society of Literature.

 He was a leading signatory to a letter in The Guardian urging Britain to remain in the European Union during the membership referendum of 2016.